JERRYZGUO/website/_posts/2019-03-01-PhysicsTalk-venue.markdown

 venue: "Oxford Course Work"
 slides: /pdfs/PhysicsTalk.pdf
 ---
-Gave a talk on the cutting-edge research on quantum machine learning.
-Aimed at a more general audience with some basic physics knowledge.
+Gave a talk on the cutting-edge research on quantum machine learning and state-of-the-art experimental realizations of quantum computing